Optional Contest: Scheme Art

 Contest Description

-Create a visualization of an iterative or recursive process of your choosing, using turtle graphics.
+Create a visualization or animation of an iterative or recursive process of your choosing, using turtle graphics.
 Your implementation must be written entirely in Scheme using the interpreter you have built.
 All computation must be done in Scheme.

 We will have two categories of submissions: